Nordstrom/zkr/README.md

 `java -Djava.security.auth.login.config=./jaas.conf -cp build/libs/zkr-all.jar zkr.Zkr <command> <options>`

+Or use the `zkr` script in the root directory.

 ## Restoring Kafka

-This tool can restore topics and acls in a Kafka cluster from the Exhibitor transaction log or backup but must be done in a specific order:
+This tool can restore topics and acls in a Kafka cluster from the Exhibitor transaction log/backup or a backup file but must be done in a specific order:

 - start Exhibitor/ZooKeeper (ONLY) with backups `disabled` (so you don't accidentally overwrite your backup files)
-- Run `zkr` with `--overwrite-existing` option for all log files desired.
+- Run `zkr` with `--overwrite-existing` option.
 - start brokers, et al